The members of The Drifters were in mourning when they went into the studio to record “Under the Boardwalk.”

 By 1987, though, concerns about fuel supplies diminished and Congress passed a law allowing states to raise speed limits up to 65 mph.
 Then in 1995 the national speed limit was completely repealed, leaving it up to each state to set its own speed limits.
 Apparently, we decided we wanted to get to our destinations faster even if we were to wipe out poor Grinnell.

-While many credit the 1987 increase and the later 1995 repeal to a drop in concern about fuel availability, I give full credit to a protest song by Sammy Hagar, “I Can’t Drive 55,” which was released in 1984 on his VOA album.
+While many credit the 1987 increase in speed limits and the later 1995 repeal to a drop in concern about fuel availability, I give full credit to a protest song by Sammy Hagar, “I Can’t Drive 55,” which was released in 1984 on his VOA album.
 It is one of the most famous songs written in response to Congressional legislation.

 Hagar has explained that he came up with the idea for the song when he was driving in upstate New York at 2 a.m. after returning to the U.S. after a long plane trip.
 When an officer pulled over Hagar for going 62 mph on a four-lane highway, a weary and exasperated Hargar uttered the immortal words, “I can’t drive 55,” realizing immediately it was a great idea for a song.